 Since BKLS (1998) argue that uncertainty in analysts' forecasts (V) might contaminate the dispersion measure, the results of Table 2 should be interpreted with caution.
 Under efficient market conditions, Pastor and Veronesi (2003) illustrate that uncertainty about a firm's growth prospects is associated with lower future stock returns due to Jensen's inequality because firm value is a convex function of its expected growth rate.
 Hence, if uncertainty plays an important role in the determination of dispersion, it is necessary to control for its potential influence on dispersion before we draw any inferences about the relation between differences of opinion and stock returns.
-To the extent that uncertainty has a marginal impact on dispersion, portfolios sorted on dispersion and uncertainty should generate similar results to those reported in Table II.
-Consequently, if dispersion portfolio returns fail to remain unchanged when we control for uncertainty, the diversity (1- Δ) measure of BKLS (1998) should be used in the analysis as the could be a more important factor than loan fees in explaining why short sellers are reluctant to exploit the more appropriate measure of investor disagreement.
-To examine how sensitive the previous results are to uncertainty in analysts' forecasts, we estimate portfolio returns after sorting independently on dispersion, short-selling constraints and uncertainty.
+To the extent that uncertainty has a marginal impact on dispersion, portfolios sorted on dispersion and uncertainty should generate similar results to those reported in Table 2.
+Consequently, if dispersion portfolio returns fail to remain unchanged when we control for uncertainty, the diversity $(1 - \rho)$ measure of BKLS (1998) should be used in the analysis as the more appropriate measure of investor disagreement.
+To examine how sensitive the previous results are to uncertainty in analysts' forecasts, we estimate portfolio returns after sorting independently on dispersion, short-selling constraints, and uncertainty.